YASARA can accelerate molecular dynamics

 disadvantage at all.

-Intel's giant Xeons with huge caches and up to 20 cores are less attractive,
+For example Intel's giant Xeons with huge caches and countless cores are less attractive,

 because they combine a significantly higher price tag with a low clock